cometscome/QuadraticHamiltonians.jl/README.md

 This is an alpha version.

 This calculates meanfields of the Hamiltonian with quadratic terms in superconductors.
+With the use of this package, you do not have to consider a matrix of the Hamiltonian.
+To construct the Hamiltonian, just add the operators.

 We implemented two kinds of methods.

 - 1. Chebyshev Polynomial method: Yuki Nagai, Yukihiro Ota, and Masahiko Machida, Efficient Numerical Self-Consistent Mean-Field Approach for Fermionic Many-Body Systems by Polynomial Expansion on Spectral Density, [J. Phys.
 Soc.
 Jpn.
 81, 024710 (2012)](https://journals.jps.jp/doi/10.1143/JPSJ.81.024710)